Renowned jazz festival to deliver hybrid event in response to Covid-19 restrictions

 The world’s northernmost jazz festival is hosting what is believed to be Europe’s first hybrid festival to ensure it continues to reach a large audience amid COVID-19 restrictions.

 The Varanger Festival held in Vadsø, Norway is a popular fixture in the jazz scene due to its mixture of quality artists and unique midnight sun.
-With its capacity heavily reduced due to social distancing measures the festival is combining its traditional ticket sales with live pay-per-view streaming of each show online via TicketCo TV.
+With its capacity heavily reduced due to social distancing measures the festival is combining its traditional ticket sales with live pay-per-view streaming of each show online via TicketCo Media Services.

 André Kvernhaug, Varanger Festival director said: “Unfortunately COVID-19 is something event organisers will have to deal with for some time and we believe the hybrid solution we have chosen is the long-term answer.

 “Normally we sell 12,000 tickets during the festival.
 With the social distancing rules, we have scaled down sharply.
 We have moved the festival to a different venue which only has a normal capacity of 250 which has been reduced 86 per concert.
 With 13 concerts in all, this gives a total capacity of 1,118 tickets for the entire festival.